nextcloud-releases/all-in-one/readme.md

 The [facerecognition app](https://apps.nextcloud.com/apps/facerecognition) requires the pdlib PHP extension to be installed.
 Unfortunately, it is not available on PECL nor via PHP core, so there is no way to add this into AIO currently.
 However you can vote up [this issue](https://github.com/goodspb/pdlib/issues/56) to bring it to PECL and there is the [recognize app](https://apps.nextcloud.com/apps/recognize) that also allows to do face-recognition.

 ### How to enable hardware-transcoding for Nextcloud?
-⚠️ Attention: this only works if the `/dev/dri` device is present on the host!
+⚠️⚠️⚠️ Warning: this only works if the `/dev/dri` device is present on the host!
 If it should not exist on your host, don't proceed as otherwise the Nextcloud container will fail to start!
+If you are unsure about this, better do not proceed with the instructions below.

 The [memories app](https://apps.nextcloud.com/apps/memories) allows to enable hardware transcoding for videos.
 In order to use that, you need to add `--env NEXTCLOUD_ENABLE_DRI_DEVICE=true` to the docker run command of the mastercontainer (but before the last line `nextcloud/all-in-one:latest`!
 If it was started already, you will need to stop the mastercontainer, remove it (no data will be lost) and recreate it using the docker run command that you initially used) which will mount the `/dev/dri` device into the container.
 Additionally, you need to add required packets to the Nextcloud container by using [this feature](https://github.com/nextcloud/all-in-one#how-to-add-os-packages-permanently-to-the-nextcloud-container) and adding the required Alpine packages that are documented [here](https://github.com/pulsejet/memories/wiki/QSV-Transcoding).